john30407/Vector_Permutation/README.md

    Randomly generate 1/10 of the number of permutation to represent the possible data as a whole

 #3 Switch gears: attempting to streamline calculation for final scoring
+   Web IDE that I was using to develop Score Calculation doesn't have a console to take user values Used hardcoded values defined at top, can adjust